tiongsikng/gc2sa_net/README.md

 - graphs: Directory where graphs are generated.
     * _CMC and ROC curve file is generated in this directory._
 - logs: Directory where logs are generated.
     * _Logs will be generated in this directory.
-Each log folder will contain backups of training files with network files used._
+Each log folder will contain backups of training files with network files and hyperparameters used._
 - models: Directory to store pre-trained models.
 Trained models are also generated in this directory.
-    * __**INSERT PRE-TRAINED MODELS HERE**__
+    * __**INSERT PRE-TRAINED MODELS HERE.
+The base MobileFaceNet for fine-tuning the GC<sup>2</sup>SA-Net can be downloaded in [this link](https://www.dropbox.com/scl/fo/sx61beaupkwa1574fst2z/h?rlkey=onwf8vji3h20og0w7s6sxznlc&dl=0).**__
     * _Trained models will also be stored in this directory._
 - network: Contains loss functions and network related files.
-    * `facexzoo_network` - Directory contains architecture files from FaceXZoo.
-Pretrained models can be downloaded from [FaceXZoo](https://github.com/JDAI-CV/FaceX-Zoo/tree/main/training_mode) repository on GitHub.
+    * `facexzoo_network` - Directory contains architecture files from [FaceXZoo](https://github.com/JDAI-CV/FaceX-Zoo/tree/main/training_mode) repository on GitHub.
+All pre-trained weights are fairly trained.
+The weight files can be downloaded from the repository, or [here](https://www.dropbox.com/scl/fo/sx61beaupkwa1574fst2z/h?rlkey=onwf8vji3h20og0w7s6sxznlc&dl=0).
-    * `SOTA` - Directory contains architecture files that are used for State-of-the-Art (SOTA) comparison, namely HA-ViT and CMB-Net. _Since HA-ViT has its own data loader and has a slightly different setting, the `HA_ViT` directory contains its own data loader and evaluation (identification+CMC and verification+ROC) files for simplicity._
+    * `SOTA` - Directory contains architecture files that are used for State-of-the-Art (SOTA) comparison, namely PF-GLSR, CMB-Net, and HA-ViT (see table below). _Since HA-ViT has its own data loader and has a slightly different setting, the `HA_ViT` directory contains its own data loader and evaluation (identification+CMC and verification+ROC) files for simplicity._
+    * flops_counter.py - Counter for Floating Point Operations (FLOPs) and mumber of parameters for architectures.
+They are stored in the files `macs_dict.pt` and `params_dict.pt`
-    * ael_net.py - Architecture file for AELNet.
+    * gc2sa_net.py - Architecture file for GC<sup>2</sup>SA-Net.
     * load_model.py - Loads pre-trained weights based on a given model.
     * logits.py - Contains some loss functions that are used.
-- __training:__ Main files for training AELNet.
+- __training:__ Main files for training GC<sup>2</sup>SA-Net.
     * main.py - Main file to run for training.
 Settings and hyperparameters are based on the files in `configs` directory.
     * train.py - Training file that is called from `main.py`.
 Gets batch of dataloader and contains criterion for loss back-propagation.